TownyAdvanced/TownyProvinces/README.md

   ### :rocket: Jump-Node
     - Cost: $200, Upkeep: $20.
     - Fast-Travel Range: Unlimited.
-    - As a mayor, run `/plot set jump-node` to convert one of your plots to a Jump_node.
+    - As a mayor, run `/plot set jump-node` to convert one of your plots to a Jump-node.
     - Pick a destination town, and create a **Fast-Travel Sign** at your Jump_node, aimed at that town:![image](https://github.com/TownyAdvanced/TownyProvinces/assets/50219223/541b2b53-6501-401c-a46a-1bb493ed6e27)
     - Get the mayor of the destination port, to create a "Return" sign at their Jump_node: ![image](https://github.com/TownyAdvanced/TownyProvinces/assets/50219223/91f52a8e-b027-4441-9d25-895d64a9ac02)
     - Now Simply right-click the signs to travel from one town to the other.